Is it OK to drink alcohol before or after COVID vaccination? What to know

 Newly vaccinated individuals should still watch their alcohol intake, he said, or run the risk of compounding hangover symptoms with the flu-like side effects of the vaccine — making the experience much “less pleasant.”

+Binge drinking or excessive alcohol use, which the Centers for Disease Control and Prevention defines as consuming four or more drinks within two hours for women and five or more drinks for men, can be detrimental to your overall health.

+Dr. Christopher Thompson, who specializes in immunology Loyola University Maryland’s Department of Biology, pointed to alcohol’s effects on the immune system and said excessive drinking should be avoided “for at least a week before the first dose,” according to Healthline.

-Overseas, Russian health officials have taken a more hardened stance against mixing alcohol and the COVID-19 vaccine, according to Healthline.
-Alexander Gintsburg, PhD, who helped develop the country’s Sputnik V vaccine, has advised citizens to avoid drinking for at least three days after each dose.
+Overseas, Russian health officials have also taken a hardened stance against mixing alcohol and the COVID-19 vaccine, Alexander Gintsburg, PhD, who helped develop the country’s Sputnik V vaccine, has advised citizens to avoid drinking for at least three days after each dose, Healthline reported.

-Immunologist Sheena Cruickshank at the University of Manchester in the U.K. offered a similar suggestion, adding: “You need to have your immune system working tip-top to have a good response to the vaccine, so if you’re drinking the night before, or shortly afterwards, that’s not going to help,” according to the outlet.
+Dr. Fiona Sim, who chairs the independent medical advisory panel for the UK alcohol education charity “Drinkware,” offered a similar suggestion: those who plan to get vaccinated should abstain from drinking two days before the shot and at least two weeks afterward, according to British outlet “i” news.

+Also, Sims said heavy drinkers are at increased risk of becoming severely ill if they contract COVID-19, so getting vaccinated is important.

+“Long term heavy drinking reduces immune protection, and specifically for respiratory infections, which include Covid-19,” she said, according to “i,” adding: “We would reassure anybody who has already been vaccinated and has had an occasional drink since, that they should still benefit from the vaccination.”

-So while a cocktail likely won’t cause much harm, experts advise keeping your daily alcohol intake within daily recommended guidelines if you are getting inoculated.
+So while a cocktail or two likely won’t cause much harm, experts advise keeping your daily alcohol intake within daily recommended guidelines if you’re getting inoculated.

+Can you donate blood after getting a COVID vaccine?
+What to know about eligibility

+People with intellectual disabilities can get COVID vaccination help from new website